-Since the TSOs do not need to be active on the short-term markets for conducting countertrade, the CoCA model means a relief of the TSOs' operational centers compared to the current situation, because less activities on the short term markets will be required.
+Since the TSOs do not need to be active on the short-term markets for conducting countertrade, the CoCA model means a relief of the TSOs' operational centers compared to the current situation, because less activity on the short term markets will be required.

-Currently, liquidity is not very high in the Nordic intraday market, which could mean no bids will be submitted in the auction.
-If no bids are received in the CoCA auction, the TSOs will have to solve the countertrade through other means, probably using current measures.
+Currently, liquidity is not very high in the Nordic intraday market, which could mean insufficient bids will be submitted in the auction.
+If insufficient bids are received in the CoCA auction, the TSOs will have to solve the countertrade through other means, probably using current measures.
 However, the liquidity might change with the go-live of XBID.
 Implementing a CoCA auction will most likely also act as a "market maker" in the Nordic areas, thus increasing liquidity, as the respective up- and downward regulation behind the bids provided, can be secured from the intraday market.

-The CoCA model requires a lengthy development and implementation period.
-The model builds on principles as the auctioning of PTR currently in place at the border which is handled by JAO.
+The CoCA model requires a lengthy development and implementation period of at least 9 months following the approval by regulators.
+The model builds on principles as the auctioning of PTRs currently in place at the border which is handled by JAO.
 However the CoCA auction itself will be a new scheme and will require new processes and new investments at JAO and at the TSO side.
 Implementing this model would also require new processes on the market participants' side with related extra costs for maybe only a limited time period of 2 years, until the current end date of the Joint Declaration.